When can I start my course?

 Yes!
 All our courses are exclusively designed for home study.
 There is no need to attend the college – you can study at your own pace in your own place!

 Most of our courses teach MS Office and you will therefore need to have this on your computer or access to it to study your course.
-MS Office 2013 or MS Office 365/2016 are suitable.
+MS Office no earlier than 2013 version or MS Office 365 are suitable.
 You can now pay for MS Office 365 on a monthly subscription of less than £6 per month and Office 365 is updated by Microsoft regularly so you will always have the latest version.

 MS Office is the main suite of programs used in the business world and therefore essential to know how to use when applying for jobs.

-We were one of the first Secretarial Colleges specialising in EA, PA, Administration and IT courses to provide distance learning courses - over 15 years' ago.
+We were one of the first Colleges specialising in EA, PA, Administration and IT courses to provide online distance learning courses – over 16 years’ ago.